mustberuss/patentsview/api-changes-2021.md

 8. There used to be endpoint specific _counts ex total_assignee_count.
 Now all the endpoints return total_hits

 ## Notes
 1. The online documentation is lagging.
 The two new endpoints are documented on https://patentsview.org/data-in-action/whats-new-patentsview-july-2021 but they're missing the Query column (see the next note).
 Pages for the other endpoint haven't been changed.
 I created fake pages for data-raw/mbr_fieldsdf.R to consume.
 They're listed on  https://patentsview.historicip.com/api/.
 If I was better at R I would have parsed out the swagger definition https://search.patentsview.org/static/openapi_v2.yml  We would need to iterate over the paths (the endpoints).
 The paths with url parameters wouldn't matter to the r package, it would continue to use the ones that take the q,f,s and o parameters.
-The 200 responses' content could be parsed.
+The 200 responses' content could be parsed, though I'm not sure strings can be differentiate from full text fields.
 2. All fields are queryable.
 From https://patentsview.org/apis/purpose Field List Please refer to the 200 "Response" section for each endpoint for full list of fields available.
 All the available fields are "queryable."
+It's referring to the 200 Responses shown on the swagger page https://search.patentsview.org/swagger-ui/
 3. The Swagger definition (https://patentsview.historicip.com/swagger/openapi_v2.yml) can be imported into Postman to give you a nicely loaded collection for the changed api.
 You'll just need to set a global variable PVIEW_KEY and set the authorization's value to {{PVIEW_KEY}}.
 4. The swagger definition shows a X-Status-Reason-Code in addition to the existing X-Status-Reason.
 Not sure it matters to or would be useful for the r package
     ~~~~